MrAlexLau/Excalibur/docs/source/index.rst

 Excalibur is an open source project licensed under the 2-clause BSD license (this means you can use it in commercial projects!).
 It's free and always will be.
 We welcome any feedback or contributions!
-If you make something with Excalbur, please `let us know <https://groups.google.com/forum/#!forum/excaliburjs>`_ so we can feature you in our online gallery.
+If you make something with Excalibur, please `let us know <https://groups.google.com/forum/#!forum/excaliburjs>`_ so we can feature you in our online gallery.

 .. toctree::